verificarlo/verificarlo/README.md

 ### Unstable branch detection

 It is possible to use Verificarlo to detect branches that are unstable due to numerical errors.
-To detect unstable branches we rely [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html) coverage reports.
+To detect unstable branches we rely on [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html) coverage reports.
 To activate coverage mode in verificarlo, you should use the `--coverage` flag.